Wills

 What Types of Bequests Can You Include in a Will?

-A bequest is a gift or property transfer specified in your Will.
+The legal term for a property transfer which you describe in your Will becomes a bequest.
 There are three types:

 Bequest TypeDescriptionExample